Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- The Suns allow 111.6 points per contest, sixth-ranked in the league.
+- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per contest.

-- The Suns allow 42.9 rebounds per game, ranking 11th in the NBA.
+- Conceding 42.9 rebounds per contest, the Suns are the 11th-ranked squad in the NBA.

-- Allowing 23.4 assists per game, the Suns are the third-ranked squad in the league.
+- Giving up 23.4 assists per game, the Suns are the third-ranked team in the league.

-- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- The Suns give up 11.4 made 3-pointers per game, third-ranked in the NBA.

 Jamal Murray vs. the Suns